 You should write your introduction after you know both your overall point of view (if it is a persuasive paper) and the whole structure of your paper.
-Alternatively, you should revise the introduction when you have completed the main body.
+You should then revise the introduction when you have completed the main body.

 Most academic writing is structured into paragraphs.
 It is helpful to think about each paragraph as a mini essay with a three-part structure:

-The body of the paragraph elaborates directly on the topic sentence by giving definitions, classifications, explanations, contrasts, examples and evidence, for example.
+The body of the paragraph develops this topic.
+It may elaborate directly on the topic sentence by giving definitions, classifications, explanations, contrasts, examples and evidence.